Grey Hair? 9 Toxic Ingredients in Your Hair Dyes To Avoid

 Titanium Dioxide

-Titanium dioxide, a mineral used as a pigment in hair coloring products, is not something you should be too concerned about but it is beneficial to avoid nonetheless.
+Titanium dioxide, a mineral used as a pigment in hair coloring products, can penetrate the hair shaft, making it beneficial to avoid nonetheless.
 “It’s generally considered safe and is often used in sunscreens, but when inhaled in large quantities, as is the case with hair dying, it becomes a potential carcinogen,” Mahalli says.

 Phthalates

-Phthalates are chemicals found in many different products, including hair dyes, cosmetics, nail polishes, and even food packaging.
+Phthalates are chemicals found in many different products, including hair dyes, cosmetics, nail polishes, and even food packaging, and are classified as an endocrine disruptor.
 It helps make plastic soft and flexible, but it’s not something you want to put on your body.
 “Phthalates are known endocrine disruptors, which means they interfere with your body’s regular hormone functioning,” Mahalli says.
 “Seeing as what you put onto your hair is eventually absorbed into the bloodstream at least to some degree, you’re better off staying away from these chemicals.”

 Sodium Lauryl Sulfate (SLS)

-Sodium lauryl sulfate in hair dye helps clean your hair.
+Sodium lauryl sulfate in hair dye helps clean your hair but can also cause skin irritation.
 “It is also found in household cleaning items which should give you an idea of just how clean it makes your hair—almost too clean,” Mahalli says.
 “It not only strips your hair of dirt but also essential, natural oils which can leave your hair weak and prone to breakage.
 Continuous exposure to SLS can even cause skin irritations.”

 Alkylphenol Ethoxylates (APEs)